LG Sinha has promised to take up J-K statehood restoration demand with PM this week: Bukhari | Politics

 - India

-Jammu and Kashmir Apni Party president Altaf Bukhari said Lieutenant Governor Manoj Sinha promised a party delegation on Sunday to take up its statehood restoration demand with Prime Minister Narendra Modi this week.
+Jammu and Kashmir Apni Party president Altaf Bukhari said Lieutenant Governor Manoj Sinha promised a party delegation on Sunday that he would take up its statehood restoration demand with Prime Minister Narendra Modi this week.

 The Apni Party delegation called on the lieutenant governor at the Raj Bhavan here and raised issues such as the restoration of Jammu and Kashmir's statehood and the cancellation of recruitment tests.

-''We are happy that the LG promised he will take up the issue (statehood restoration) with the prime minister and the (Union) home minister this week itself.
-He said the government has promised it on the floor of Parliament," Bukhari told reporters outside the Raj Bhavan.
+''We are happy that the LG promised he will take up the issue (of statehood restoration) with the prime minister and the (Union) home minister this week itself.
+He said the government has promised it on the floor of Parliament, Bukhari told reporters outside the Raj Bhavan.

-''The restoration of statehood is a very serious matter and it is a priority for our party.... if the people support us, the Apni Party will get back the identity that was taken away from us,'' he said.
+''The restoration of statehood is a very serious matter and it is a priority for our party...if people support us, the Apni Party will get back the identity that was taken away from us,'' he said.

-Bukhari said Sinha also promised the delegation that the recruitment exams will be conducted in two months and it will be held first for those whose selection process was cancelled so that they do not suffer more injustice.
-He also assured that it would be held transparently.
+Bukhari said Sinha also promised the delegation that the recruitment exams would be re-conducted within two months and these will be held first for those whose selection process was cancelled so that they do not suffer more injustice.
+He also assured that these would be held in a transparent manner.

 He said the LG assured that the issue of the preventive detention of youths would be considered on a case-to-case basis.